-- Please contact the Message Center with any concernsq
+- Please contact the Message Center with any concerns.

 - Check Payments

-- Checks received during the reduced window hours and deposited in the mail-slot at 1125 Murphy Hall will be processed by PSC.
+- Checks deposited in the mail-slot at 1125 Murphy Hall will be processed by PSC.

 - Reduced office hours may result in a delay in check processing and payment application.